-Only ordinary shares may be issued.
-In the process, the statutory provisions valid for the share issue are to be complied with.
+- Only ordinary shares may be issued.
+In the process, the statutory provisions valid for the share issue are to be complied with. - It is to be ensured that all own funds components are fully paid up at all times or are covered by assets with value.

-- It is to be ensured that all own funds components are fully paid up at all times or are covered by assets with value. - It is to be ensured that the own funds components are not encumbered by the existence of agreements or associated transactions or as the result of a group structure via which the effectiveness as capital is undermined. - Neither subordinated liabilities maybe used. - No treasury stock may be held.
+- It is to be ensured that the own funds components are not encumbered by the existence of agreements or associated transactions or as the result of a group structure via which the effectiveness as capital is undermined. - Neither subordinated liabilities maybe used. - No treasury stock may be held.

-No corporate actions are planned in the financial years 2019 until 2021.
+No corporate actions are planned for the financial years until 2022.

 The annual general meeting of GRAWE RE is responsible for the decision taking regarding dividend payments.
 The Board of Directors has to submit to the annual general meeting a proposal for the dividend payment.
-For the year 2018 a dividend payment of kEUR 5,000 will be proposed.
-On the 4 December 2018 the Board of Directors agreed on a dividend payment from the accumulated retained earnings of years 1999-2005 with both years inclusive amounting to kEUR 33,400.
-The proposal was approved on 12 December 2018 at an Extraordinary General Meeting also by the shareholders and the payment was executed.
+For the year 2020 a dividend payment of kEUR 5,000 will be proposed.
+Following the latest developments from the Covid-19 virus epidemic and the relevant guidance issued by the local supervisory this proposal may change.